-Each member of our scientific advisory board earns \$400 per hour for his or her service as a member of our scientific advisory board.
+With the exception of Drs.
+Ted and Valina Dawson, each member of our scientific advisory board earns \$400-600 per hour for his or her service as a member of our scientific advisory board, and received a one-time stock option grant in respect of 5,245 shares of common stock.
+Unlike other scientific advisory board members, we have ongoing pre-clinical research collaborations with Drs.
+Ted and Valina Dawson and therefore they each received a stock option grant in respect of 131,123 shares of common stock with a five-year vesting period in 2017 and an exercise price of \$2.31.
 We also reimburse each member of our scientific advisory board for all reasonable and necessary expenses in connection with the performance of his or her services.
 Members of the scientific advisory board who are also our employees or directors receive no additional compensation for their service on the scientific advisory board.